 Operating expenses include general and administrative expenses, selling expenses and research and development expenses.
-General and administrative expenses mainly consist of (i) salary and social welfare expenses to the management team, (ii) rental cost for offices, and (iii) depreciation expenses.
+General and administrative expenses mainly consist of (i) salary and social welfare expenses to the management team, (ii) professional service fees, (iii) rental cost for offices, and (iv) depreciation expenses.
 Our selling expenses mainly consist of (i) salary and social welfare expenses to the marketing team, and (ii) advertising costs and market promotion expenses.
-Our research and development expenses mainly consist of system development expenses for Tridentity, our Web 3.0 e-commerce platform.
+Our research and development expenses mainly consist of (i) system development expenses for Tridentity, our Web 3.0 e-commerce platform; (ii) salary and social welfare expenses to the development team and (iii) outsource service fees.